network-control-lab/module-control/README.md

-# Module Control of Complex Network
+# Module control of complex network

 #### Calculate the control powers between modules (obtained by Louvain algorithm) based on the minimum dominating set (MDSet).